tslocke/hobocookbook/tutorials/agility.markdown

     	background-color: #AD163D;
     }

 Next we need to reposition the account navigation and search bar.
-We'll also need to reposition our development-mode user changer.
+We'll also need to reposition our development-mode user changer:

     .account-nav {
     	position: absolute; top: 70px; right: 15px;